• Published June 23, 2024

 Step 10.
 Transfer the team’s list of “must-do” behaviors into a document so all team members have access to it.
 Your team may choose to post the list of team norms electronically or in its regular meeting room for quick reference.

 Finally, as new members join your team, bring them up to speed and get their input on team norms.
 Make it a point to discuss what is working and what isn’t.
-Keep the team norms front-and-center, revisit them to update and add norms, and encourage meetings to address both the “what” and “how” of functioning as a team.
+Keep the agreed-upon team norms front-and-center, revisit them to update and add additional ones, and encourage meetings to address both the “what” and “how” of functioning as a team.

-Setting team norms shouldn’t be a one-time activity — in reality, it’s just a way to start talking about how the team gets the job done.
-It’s one of several ways to improve team performance and collaboration.
+Setting team norms shouldn’t be skipped over, nor a one-time activity — in reality, it’s just a way to start talking about how the team gets the job done.
+It’s one of several ways to improve team performance and build a shared collective mindset, which is a key part of our team effectiveness framework for building high-performing teams to ensure productive group collaboration.

 Ready to Take the Next Step?